Table of Contents

 This is important because gluten determines how chewy the crust will be.

 The right amount of gluten makes bread airy and chewy.
-The perfect combination of wheat proteins, glutenin, gliadin, and water creates gluten.
+Gluten is created by the perfect combination of wheat proteins, glutenin, gliadin, and water.

 The gluten ensures the crust is also springy.
 When you stretch it, it will spring back, which is a problem for some people.

-Bread flour is a high-gluten flour with a high gluten of up to 13 or 14 percent.
+Bread flour is a high-gluten flour with a gluten content of up to 13 or 14 percent.

 00 flour is approximately 12 percent gluten (lower gluten), which is ideal and will provide a chewy crust, NOT the bread flour results.